mandoiwanaga/career_recommendation_system/README.md

 # Business Understanding
 Have you ever asked yourself what tech job should I pursue?
 Maybe even what kind of tech jobs are out there today?
 (2019).
-I sure have and its not an easy task considering there are new tech jobs and fields emerging that some people may not be aware of.
-So I've made a Tech Job specific Recommendation System that will find jobs based on your preferences.
+I sure have and it's not an easy task considering there are new tech jobs and fields emerging that some people may not be aware of.
+To solve this problem, I've made a Tech Job specific Recommendation System that will find jobs based on your preferences.

 ## Product: [dreamjobber.online](www.dreamjobber.online)

 # Data Understanding
 My source of data is [dicejobs](www.dice.com), an online job search platform for Tech jobs.
-The data consisted of about 20,000 job titles and descriptions.
+My data consisted of about 20,000 job titles and descriptions.
 Data was obtained via web-scrape using selenium and stored as json files.

 Example of data scraped: